angelmotta/homes-app/README.md

 # Angular Homes App

 -   Install Angular if you don't have it installed

     `npm install -g @angular/cli`

 -   Clone this branch to your local machine

     `git clone -b homes-app-start git@github.com:angular/codelabs.git homes-app`

 -   Once the code has been downloaded

     `cd homes-app`

 -   Install the depencies

     `npm install`

 -   Run the application

-  `ng serve`# homes-app
+    `ng serve`